 The condos selected in the basket are deemed iconic enough to be representative of prices in a particular precinct that is smaller than a whole central region or outside central region as defined by URA.
 For areas outside central region we also tend to pick condos either right at or nearest MRT stations as these tend to be well sought after by investors.
 Our basket would allow property investors to see the actual variation in prices over time for a particular group of condos that are fairly well-known in Singapore.
 However our illustration is nothing more than simple averages of all transactions done over 6-month periods and in cases where there are less than 5 transactions (marked with an asterisk) do take the reading with a pinch of salt.
 We also highlight the highest psf achieved in the period.

-So now let us take a look at our basket of condos and their performance over the 2 halves of 2017.
+So, before you buy condo Singapore, let us take a look at our basket and their performance over the 2 halves of 2017.
 The double-digit percentage change in psf prices are highlighted for you in blue (rise) and red (fall).

 First immediate observation is that the property market indeed has turned over from a period of sustaining drop in average transacted psf prices.
 Most of the condos in our basket has increased its transaction prices in 2ndhalf of 2017 with the exception of only a handful with the biggest drop at The Glades condo in the East.
 However, on closer look it is because these are the remaining bigger units that the developer has finally sold out at the completed condo after one year thereby pulling down the average psf prices when compared with the earlier 6-month period where most of the developer units sold were smaller 2/3 bedders.